 |Address:||PO Box 853

 The group was founded in Lower Hutt in 1994 by Ela Rombel and a committee of Polish School parents, The first dance instructor was Basia Mazur, a New Zealander of Polish descent.
 Orlęta has had a number of instructors over the years.
-Maria Polaczuk, Tereska Lepionka, Helena Zawada, Melanie Fyfe, Adela Jones and Aniela Reid have all contributed their dance skills and knowledge to the group at various times.
-The current instructors are Jennifer Hanson and Juliet Rombel.
+Maria Polaczuk, Tereska Lepionka, Helena Zawada, Melanie Fyfe, Adela Jones, Aniela Reid and Juliet Rombel have all contributed their dance skills and knowledge to the group at various times.